 Travel grant awards and checks will be presented during the closing meeting of the SAIR conference.
 Travel grant recipients are expected to stay for the entire conference and must attend the closing meeting to receive their award and check.

-Number and Amount of Grants: A maximum of eight grants in the amount of $300.00, plus waiver of conference registration fee, will be available each year for travel to the SAIR conference.
+- Newcomers Grants for First-time Attendees: A maximum of eight grants in the amount of $300.00, plus waiver of conference registration fee, will be available each year for travel to the SAIR conference.
 To be eligible, applicants must have never attended a SAIR conference.

 - 2016 – Melanie Fox, Radford University